MaximFedarau/My-projects-in-school/README.md

-# My-projects-in-school
+### This repo contains:
-This project contains my projects, which I made in school plus mini guides and hints to each action there.
+- My early (beginner level) projects, which I made in middle school + mini guides and hints to each action there.
+- Lectures + lessons materials (conspects, presentations, videos and etc.).